 However, in recent years, the number of hobbyists and prosumers purchasing full-frame cameras has increased dramatically.

 Why You Might Upgrade to a Full Frame Camera S

 - Faster auto-focus tracking

 - Dual memory card slots (not all models)

 - Faster burst mode with a bigger buffer

 Why You Shouldn’t Buy a Full-Frame Camera

-Although full frame cameras are considered better by most professionals, doesn’t necessarily mean that you need to buy one.
+Although full-frame cameras are considered better by most professionals, it doesn’t necessarily mean that you need to buy one.
 Here are some reasons that you might be wise to refrain from upgrading.

 Much More Expensive

 A common barrier that stops many people from upgrading to full-frame cameras is the high cost of entry, not only the cameras but especially the lenses.
 Their expense can be eyewatering!